KUrabiye-Games/ku_tower_defence/README.md

 ## License

-This project is licensed under the [LICENSE NAME] - see the LICENSE file for details.
+This project is licensed under the [We have not figured this out] - see the LICENSE file for details.

 ## Acknowledgments

-* [Your acknowledgments here]
+* [To be later elabroted]